samirmartins/pydaq/paper/paper.md

 ![Caption for example figure.\label{fig:example}](../docs/img/data.png)

-and referenced from text using \autoref{fig:example}.
+and referenced from text using .

 Figure sizes can be customized by adding an optional second parameter:
 ![Caption for example figure.](figure.png)